-3.17.14 Safeguarding & Quality Assurance (Safeguarding Board/SEND Partnership/Case Auditing/Independent Reviewing Officers (IRO) & Local Authority Designated Officer (LADO) SENDIASS

-3.17.15 Inspection & Regulation

-3.17.16 School Organisation & Place Planning

-3.17.17 External Placements - Commissioning & Contract Management

-3.17.18 Home to School Transport
+- 3.17.14 Safeguarding & Quality Assurance (Safeguarding Board/SEND Partnership/Case Auditing/ Independent Reviewing Officers (IRO) & Local Authority Designated Officer (LADO) SENDIASS - 3.17.15 Inspection & Regulation - 3.17.16 School Organisation & Place Planning - 3.17.17 External Placements Commissioning & Contract Management - 3.17.18 Home to School Transport

-3.17.19 Traded Services

-3.17.20 School Landlord and School Capital Programme (in consultation with Director of Resources)

-3.17.21 Any other services allocated to the Director by the Chief Executive; and

-3.18 The Direc tor of Children's Services has specific powers to:

-3.18.1 in consultation with the relevant Cabinet Member determine whether to undertake a consultation on a school organisation proposal where the Council is the proposer, provided that, decisions relating to school organisation must be referred to Cabinet for determination;

-3.18.2 nominate local authority governors to maintained schools in consultation with the relevant local Councillor or the Chair and Vice Chair of the relevant Locality Board.
+- 3.17.19 Traded Services - 3.17.20 School Landlord and School Capital Programme (in consultation with Director of Thriving Places) - 3.17.21 Any other services allocated to the Director by the Chief Executive; and - 3.18 The Director of Children's Services has specific powers to: - 3.18.1 in consultation with the relevant Cabinet Member determine whether to undertake a consultation on a school organisation proposal where the Council is the proposer, provided that, decisions relating to school organisation must be referred to Cabinet for determination; - 3.18.2 nominate local authority governors to maintained schools in consultation with the relevant local Councillor or the Chair and Vice Chair of the relevant Locality Board.

-The Director of Adult Social Care etor of Adult Social Care
+The Director of Adult Social Care

-3.19 rector of Adult Social Care and Housing holds the statutory role for the Council of the Director It Social Services (required by Section 6 of the Local Authority Social Services Act 1970).

-3.20 The Director of Adult Social Care and Housing has the full range of powers necessary to discharge the Council's functions, including taking decisions which are not specified in the Constitution or in law as having to be taken by elected members, implementing decisions and undertaking efficient management of the services, contracts and staff for which he/she is responsible in the following functional and operational areas:
+- 3.19 The Director of Adult Social Care and Housing holds the statutory role for the Council of the Director of Adult Social Services (required by Section 6 of the Local Authority Social Services Act 1970). - 3.20 The Director of Adult Social Care and Housing has the full range of powers necessary to discharge the Council's functions, including taking decisions which are not specified in the Constitution or in law as having to be taken by elected members, implementing decisions and undertaking efficient management of the services, contracts and staff for which he/she is responsible in the following functional and operational areas:

-Operations

-3.20.1 Assessment, Review & Safeguarding

-3.20.2 Older Adults

-3.20.3 Mental health, learning & physical disability services

-3.20.4 Reablement

-3.20.5 Visual & Hearing impairment

-Service Provision

-3.20.6 Residential Care

-3.20.7 Home Care & Reablement

-3.20.8 Day Services

-3.20.9 Respite Care